Keyboard shortcuts

 Committee Groups themselves stay on UNIVERSE.
 The argument is unchanged across every rung.

-Identity under citizen upgrades
+Identity under member upgrades

-Sizing — Phase 1 gov
+Sizing — Phase 1 coalition

 ComponentCommittee members (v1)Stream bytes / eventNotable bonds